A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Experiments

 \subsubsection{Implementation Details}

 We conduct our method on an NVIDIA GeForce GTX 3090 with PyTorch.
 Input images are resized to 320$\times$320 and the size of the initial general visual features is $40\times40\times384$.
 We use horizontal flips for data augmentation.
 In the training phase, we employ the stochastic gradient descent (SGD) optimizer with a triangular warm-up and decay strategy with the maximum learning rate of 5e-3 and the minimum learning of 1e-5, a momentum of 0.9, and a weight decay of 5e-4.
 The total epoch is 40 and the batch size is set to 16.
-We employ the ViT-S/8 model~\cite{dosovitskiy2020image} trained with DINO~\cite{caron2021emerging} to extract general visual features of patches.
+These hyperparameters are same as SCWSSOD.
+We employ the ViT-S/8 model~\cite{dosovitskiy2020image} trained with DINO to extract general visual features of patches.

 The general visual features of each image are repeatedly utilized during training, so we firstly generate and save these features before training and then directly employ them to speed up the training.
 These features can be directly used for GSA loss.
 No post-processing is used.
+Our model contains around 69M trainable parameters and runs around 21 FPS for inference on an NVIDIA GeForce GTX 3090.
+It requires a memory footprint of around 16 GB, and the training process takes about 11 hours.